 Better still, build your coin pile into a tower through little penalties for slip-ups or blunders.
 Let your partner and grown-up children join in, converting the proceeds into crackling notes to share out at weekends.
-Set a “penalty box” on the dining table and invite your family to think up humorous slip-ups that might warrant a dime in the box.
+Set a “penalty box” on the dining table and invite your family to think up humorous slip-ups that might warrant a few deposits in the dime challenge box.

 Here are some suggestions. . .